 Cardiovascular Complications

 The cardiovascular system is one of the primary targets of cocaine’s harmful effects.
-Long-term use can lead to severe and potentially fatal heart issues, including:
+Long-term effects of cocaine use can lead to severe and potentially fatal heart issues, including:

 • Increased Blood Pressure and Heart Rate: Cocaine stimulates the sympathetic nervous system, leading to prolonged high blood pressure, arrhythmias, and tachycardia, which can result in long-term damage to the heart muscle.